 “Over the past 12 months, new attribution models have emerged.
 As these become mainstream, I believe that planning will change and follow these trends.
 As this evolution takes place, it will be vital for agencies to continually analyze each channel and media partner because changes to attribution modeling can affect performance metrics.”

-If she could have three wishes granted for the future of budget planning and optimization, they would be:
+If she could have three wishes granted for the future of advertising in regards to budget planning and optimization, they would be:

 - More platforms that provide demonstrable value to campaign planning, help streamline the process, and deliver on their promise